linqueta/blog/_posts/2020-05-22-rails_uuid_primary_key.md

 And by final, we have the follow database's schema:
 <script src="https://gist.github.com/linqueta/ce9f8f70f517a1da926e29017b83452a.js"></script>

-As we can see the migrations using UUID on the primary key (the field id) instead a sequential number and the value is made using a native Postgresql function:
+As we can see the migrations using UUID on the primary key (the field id) instead a sequential number and the value is made using a native Postgresql's function:
 ```sql
   gen_random_uuid()
 ```